dutchsloot84/ser-snapshot-diff-automation/README.md

 ## Features

 - Streaming XML reader powered by `xml.etree.ElementTree.iterparse` for large files.
-- Auto Mode detects schemas/namespaces and infers unique keys with optional `--explain` output.
+- Auto Mode detects schemas/namespaces and infers unique keys; inspect results with `ser-diff explain` or the `--explain` flag.
 - Presets for SER and Exposure Types tables plus a fully custom mode.
 - Field-level diffing with auditable JSON + CSV outputs.
 - Threshold and partner guard rails for change management.